mzaradzki/aws_gpu_deeplearning_setup/README.md

 - $ source ~/.profile

+With PyTorch on python 3.5 you may have a numpy.core.multiarray (see https://github.com/tensorflow/tensorflow/issues/559) error:
+- $ conda install -c conda-forge numpy

 By default the Jupyter notebook password will be : dl_course

 The latest version of Keras 1 (as of today)